 Clean CRM data will save you time searching for information, help you to avoid missing leads or deadlines, makes hand-over of work to other team members run smoothly and enhances your reporting to Senior Management teams.

-When you are confident with your data you can use it to make informed decisions that will benefit your organisation.
-Keeping a clean CRM should therefore be top priority at your company.
+When you are confident with your data, you can use it to make informed decisions that will benefit your organisation.
+Keeping a clean CRM, which is a way to use your system effectively, should therefore be top priority at your company.

 So, how do you get your data clean and keep it that way?

 1. Consider what the data is used for

 - Do you need full addresses to post brochures?

 - Do you have up to date email addresses to send your latest blog?

 - Have you telephone numbers to call your leads?

 - Is there a full list of purchases so you know what to offer next?

 - What information is needed as an absolute minimum?